cjneely10/EukMetaSanity/README.md

 ---

 **Note on HPC usage**: EukMetaSanity launches multiple SLURM jobs to complete its analysis, similar to SLURM job arrays.
-The node on which EukMetaSanity is launched manages these jobs - RAM and CPU usage is minimal for this node.
+The node on which EukMetaSanity is launched manages these jobs - RAM and CPU usage is minimal.
 Users should follow their institution's best practices for selecting a node on which to launch this program.

 ---